A Max-Min Entropy Framework for Reinforcement Learning: Experiments

 \subsection{Pure Exploration}

 To see how the proposed method behaves in pure exploration, we considered the maze task described in Sec.\ref{sec:motivation} again.
 We compared the exploration performance of MME in Sec.\ref{subsec:mmer}, SAC, and the uniform policy.
 For MME, we considered several $\alpha_Q\in\{0.1,0.2,0.5,1,2,5,10\}$ with $\alpha_{\pi}=1$.
 Fig. \ref{fig:meanvisitmme} in the next page shows the mean number of accumulated quantized visited states averaged over $30$ random seeds corresponding to Fig. \ref{fig:meanvisit}, and Fig. \ref{fig:visitstatemme} shows the histogram of visited states, of which setup is the same as Fig.\ref{fig:visitstate}.
 As seen in Fig. \ref{fig:meanvisitmme}, the proposed MME visits much more states than SAC or the uniform policy.
 In addition, we observe that MME continues discovering new states throughout the learning, while SAC rarely visits new states as learning progresses.
 As seen in Fig. \ref{fig:visitstatemme}, MME explores far and rare states as compared to SAC or the uniform policy, and this leads to a large enhancement in exploration performance, as intended in Sec. \ref{subsec:mmer}.
-Note that the larger $\alpha_Q$ in update \eqref{eq:rsoftq} - \eqref{eq:mmerpolup} with $r_t=0$, the stronger is the effect of the $Q$-function term to visit rare states with lower entropy and the weaker is the effect of the policy entropy term to explore widely in the action space.
-Hence, there is a trade-off between the two terms and $\alpha_Q=0.5$ seems best in the maze task, as seen in Fig. \ref{fig:meanvisitmme}.
+Note that the larger $\alpha_Q$ in update \eqref{eq:rsoftq} \eqref{eq:mmerpolup} with $r_t=0$, the stronger is the effect of the $Q$-function term to visit states with low entropy and the weaker is the effect of the policy entropy term to explore widely in the action space, as we expected in Section \ref{subsec:mmer}.
+Hence, there is a trade-off between the two terms and $\alpha_Q=0.5$ seems best in the maze task when $\alpha_\pi=1.0$, as seen in Fig. \ref{fig:meanvisitmme}.
+Thus, the result clearly shows why we distinguish the policy entropy coefficient $\alpha_\pi$ and the value entropy coefficient $\alpha_Q$ for MME, whereas SAC uses the common entropy coefficient $\alpha=\alpha_\pi=\alpha_Q$.
 We also plotted the $Q$-value difference and the empirical entropy of the four squares centered at (5,5), (10,10), (20,20) and (30,30) for MME, as done in Figs. \ref{fig:fairqf} and \ref{fig:fairent}.
 The result is shown in Fig. \ref{fig:compentq}.
 It is seen that the $Q$-value difference and the entropy difference among the states are clearly reduced as compared to Figs. \ref{fig:fairqf} and \ref{fig:fairent}.
 It means that MME breaks the unwanted positive feedback loop and improves the policy entropy of diverse states more uniformly as compared to SAC in terms of fairness under our max-min framework.
 This leads to better exploration, as seen in Fig \ref{fig:contmazemme}.